What Science Really Says About Facial Recognition Accuracy and Bias Concerns

 Next Steps to Addressing Accuracy Concerns

 Policymaking should focus on ensuring that facial recognition technology continues its rapid improvement, that only the most accurate technology is used in key applications and that it is used in bounded, appropriate ways that benefit society.
-SIA and stakeholders across multiple industries have urged Congress and the Biden administration to provide additional resources to NIST testing and evaluation programs, allow expanded testing activities NIST has identified to more thoroughly and regularly evaluate performance of the technology across demographic variables, test the full range of available algorithms, coordinate with federal agencies that deploy facial recognition in the field and assess identification processes incorporating both facial recognition technology and trained human review.
+SIA and stakeholders across multiple industries have urged Congress and the White House to provide additional resources to NIST testing and evaluation programs, allow expanded testing activities NIST has identified to more thoroughly and regularly evaluate performance of the technology across demographic variables, test the full range of available algorithms, coordinate with federal agencies that deploy facial recognition in the field and assess identification processes incorporating both facial recognition technology and trained human review.